gvwilson/sensibleadventures/cloudherd/cloudherd.md

 even if they were rebels, but flying off to rescue their friends?

-And what would other cloudherds say if they heard that Stale had left people in the forest to die, Aft shot back.
+And what would other cloudherds say if they heard that Stale had left people in the forest to die, Aft shot back, one arm around his very pregnant wife.
 Pilots and saints, what would their own kin say when they got back from up the mountain?

 The argument swirled and churned across the cobblestones.
 Little whirlpools of disagreement came together, spun about, and flew apart as people overheard neighbors they disagreed with, or turned around to agree with something they had overheard and were sucked into yet another "what if?"

 "This is going to go on forever," Noxy said sourly.
-"They all know they're going to do whatever my *amma* want to do in the end---why don't they just get on with it?"
+"They're all going to do whatever my *amma* want to do in the end---why don't they just get on with it?"
 She, Sensy, and Rash stayed together in a knot on the sidelines, old enough that they hadn't grown bored and run off to play like the younger children, but young enough that the whole thing seemed vaguely ridiculous.

 Rash ran a finger along the lip fuzz he insisted on calling a mustache.
 It had become a habit over the winter, one that Noxy had told him countless times he